Oreosoma atlanticum

 Oreosoma atlanticum, also known as the ox-eyed oreo, is a species of oreo found in oceanic deep waters.
 It is the only known member of its genus.
 Although adults are more similar in shape to other oreos, the juveniles have a distinctive plating/armor in their skin, which is spiked and probably makes them harder to eat for any hostile creature.
 Adults lack that plating, and, as other oreos, they have a protractile mouth and very large eyes, with small scales.

 Description

 This species grows to a length of 21 cm.
 The adults are deep bodied and laterally compressed with a strongly humped back They have a small head with large eyes.

 The juveniles are dark grey or black in colour with rounded white blotches.
 Their fins are translucent.
 They have a rounded stomach with two rows of cone-shaped protrusions.
-The have another four rows of similar protrusions along their backs.
+They have another four rows of similar protrusions along their backs.
 These projections make them highly distinctive.